Thought Leadership

 Table of Contents

-Channel management for insurers: does your business have a strategy for 2022?
+Channel management for insurers: does your business have a strategy for 2024?

 1. Omnichannel distribution is the way forward

 A mixed channel approach that combines digitally-enabled tools with traditional intermediary models to deliver defined products and services to the customer, is table stakes for insurers.
-The lack of efficient and widespread distribution networks in developing economies has forced insurance companies to leverage internet channels to sell their products and attract millennial customers.
+The lack of efficient and widespread distribution networks in developing economies has forced insurance companies to leverage Internet channels to sell their products and attract millennial customers.

 In today’s omnichannel world, channel management should be viewed holistically and through multiple touchpoints: from agents to customers.
 With technology-led disruption and new market entrants such as insurtechs, the traditional insurance model will continue to change.
+The following aspects are crucial for an optimum omnichannel strategy:

 • Analyze all distribution channels across customer segments in the different business product lines to gauge how they run operationally

-• Decision- makers must have the analytics on hand to improve sales conversion
+• Decision-makers must have the analytics on hand to improve sales conversion

 • Create a strategy for social media lead generation, using both paid and organic social media strategies